datacommonsorg/docsite/api/rest/query.md

 Returns the results of running a graph query on the Data Commons knowledge graph using [SPARQL](https://www.w3.org/TR/rdf-sparql-query/).
-Note that Data Commons is only able to support a limited subsection of SPARQL functionality at this time.
+Note that Data Commons is only able to support a limited subsection of SPARQL functionality at this time: specifically only the keywords `ORDER BY`, `DISTINCT`, and `LIMIT`.

 ## General information about this endpoint